juhidesai/x9115baymax/README.md

 (            |         *  ),  0.90,   0.90,   0.90,   0.90,   0.90
 (            |         *  ),  0.90,   0.90,   0.90,   0.90,   0.90
 ````
+As we can observe, the mean has shidet towards a better solution as the number of candidates have increased.
+It can also be observed that a larger n resulted in getting to the threshold in less generations than the others,
 ## Threats to Validity

 * If the input type is different than any of the above, the generation and extrapolation functions would need to be modified accordingly.